digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/option-extension.rst

 :ref:`Account.credit <module-daml-finance-interface-account-account-92922>`.

 On the expiry date, the option holder will make an *Election* out of the available choices.
-The lifecycling of this option works in the same way as for physically settled European options described earlier.
+The lifecycling of this option works in the same way as for :ref:`physically settled European options <european-physical>`.

 Frequently Asked Questions
 **************************